Queer Sarajevo Festival 2008: About the Festival

 Organization Q is the first organization for the promotion and protection of human rights of queer persons in Bosnia and Herzegovina.
 In September 2007 and in line with strategic plan of Organization Q, Organization Q and Sarajevo Open Centre jointly started planning the first Queer Sarajevo Festival dedicated to LGBTIQ community in Bosnia and Herzegovina.
 Couple of months after the preparations had started, Sarajevo Open Centre left the organizational committee, while Organization Q continued with preparatory work on the Festival.

 Queer Sarajevo Festival 2008 was about sharing the personal stories of lesbian, gay, transgender, intersex and queer persons in Bosnia and Herzegovina and everyday accounts of love, friendship, social justice struggle, discrimination, freedom, pride and victory.
 The Festival in itself challenges and questions heteronormative and patriarchal values, particularly those centered around the issues of identity, gender, sexuality and human rights.
 The goal of the Festival was to increase the visibility of queer culture, theory and movement and to establish the Festival as traditional event of visibility of LGBTIQ community in Bosnia and Herzegovina.
 Additionally, it was to open the public space for discussions related to queer issues in Bosnia and Herzegovina, LGBTIQ culture, identities and human rights.
-The opening night was to be on September 24, 2008 at the Academy of Fine Arts in Sarajevo and the Festival would run for five days.
+The opening night was to be on 24 September 2008 at the Academy of Fine Arts in Sarajevo and the Festival would run for five days.
 The program of the Festival consisted of exhibitions, performances, documentary movie screenings and round table discussions by participants from Bosnia and Herzegovina, the region and wider.

 Reactions

 Threats prior to the Festival

 Queer Sarajevo Festival was the first public LGBTIQ event that gained attention of the media, political leaders and general public of BiH.
 The organizers of Queer Sarajevo Festival were at the forefront receiving death threats during preliminary activities of the Festival.
 The organizers, including their supporters, media partners and journalists received death threats weeks before the opening.
 There were debates on the Festival and death threats online as well.
 Homophobic posters were widely distributed and put in prominent places across Sarajevo, calling for violence against the Festival participants and supporters, containing messages such as Death to faggots!.
 Similar posters were exhibited in other municipalities as well.
-Anti-Festival protests were announced at the Square of Alija Izetbegovic in Sarajevo, on the 24th of September 2008.
+Anti-Festival protests were announced at the Square of Alija Izetbegovic in Sarajevo, on 24 September 2008.
 Festival organizers had also received a threatening letter signed by the Union of war veterans of Sarajevo.
-Amnesty International had already called upon the authorities of BiH to ensure protection for Festival organizers and the Festival itself, on the 18th of September 2008.
+Amnesty International had already called upon the authorities of BiH to ensure protection for Festival organizers and the Festival itself, on 18 September 2008.
 Organization Q documented all threats and handed over the material to the authorities, demanding the cases be processed.